 If you arrange for an item to be shipped to an address where you won't be available to pick the item up, Buyer Protection won't apply.

-Despite the above, we may not require you to return the item to the seller if:
+We may not require you to return the item to the seller if

-- the seller refuses to accept return of the item
+- The seller refuses to accept the return of the item.

-- the item has lost its value due to timing (e.g., a ticket to a music concert)
+- The item has lost its value due to timing (for example, event tickets).

 For each dispute report made under Buyer Protection, we'll make reasonable efforts to ascertain whether your dispute falls within our Buyer Protection Policy, and if it is appropriate for you to receive a refund.